 According to the ERA Coalition, which represents some 76 organizations in matters concerning the ERA and its passage, polling shows that Americans overwhelmingly support a constitutional amendment that provides equal protection for women.
 Some 96 percent of women are for it, the polls show, and 90 percent of men.
 It's also backed across party lines, with more than 90 percent of Democrats, Republicans and independents in favor of an amendment.

-One persnickety detail could derail passage of the ERA.
+Even though the amendment has the required 38 states approval, there's one persnickety detail that could still derail its final enshrinement into the Constitution.
 When the resolution passed through Congress in 1972, it had an expiration date attached.
-Three-quarters of states (38) had to pass it within seven years or the amendment would not be added to the Constitution.
+The three-quarters of states it needed to pass had to do so within seven years or the amendment would not be added to the Constitution.

 When only 35 states voted for it in that time, Congress tacked on a few more years to allow three other states to sign on.
 None did.
-In fact, five rescinded their approval, though that faces a legal challenge if it's ever needed.
+In fact, five rescinded their approval, though that will now certainly face a legal challenge.

 Another nagging problem backers have is that most people — 80 percent according to polling — believe that women already have equal protection under federal law.
 Essentially, many see no need for the ERA.